-The graph shows average prices of rental prices in Moray for the next twelve months.
-Prices reach a peak a week in August.
-The price per night in a holiday letting in Moray this week (03/08 - 10/08) costs on average £106.
-Prices drop in February to an average of £62 per night (02/02 - 09/02).
+The graph shows average prices of holiday lettings in Moray for the next twelve months.
+Prices reach their peak during one week in July.
+The average price per night in a holiday letting in Moray this week (27/07 - 03/08) is £108.
+Prices drop in February to an average of £65 per night (02/02 - 09/02).

 Holiday Home Availability Information in Moray

 Check out the graph above to find out how many holiday rentals are available in Moray (in %).
-More people travel to Moray a week in December (22/12 - 29/12).
-So far, 48% of the rentals are occupied this week.
+More people travel to Moray during a week in December (22/12 - 29/12).
+So far, 66% of the Moray holiday lettings are occupied this week.
 October (05/10 - 12/10) has got the highest percentage of available rentals.

 You can see our climate diagram above.
-This year, July will have higher average temperatures.
-January is the coolest month, with average minimal temperature reaching 1°.
-The rainiest month is July while the driest month is September.
+This year, July will have the highest average temperatures.
+January is the coolest month, with the average minimum temperature falling to 1°.
+The rainiest month is July, while the driest month is September.

 Explore the Moray coast from your own home from home holiday cottage